OpenStackSanDiego/ServiceChains/Exercise #1.md

 % neutron port-show <web-server-port-UUID>
 ```

-* Via the midonet-cli configure L2-insertion of the NetMon instance for protecting the web-server
+* Via the `midonet-cli` configure L2-insertion of the NetMon instance for protecting the web-server
 ```bash
 # midonet-cli
 midonet-cli> list l2insertion
 midonet-cli> l2insertion add port <web-server-port-UUID> srv-port <NetMon-port-UUID> fail-open true mac <web-server-MAC>
 ```

-* Return to NetMon and restart the tcpdump and/or snort commands to monitor traffic
+* Return to NetMon and restart the tcpdump commands to monitor traffic
 * Return to Client and rerun the curl commands to generate some network traffic
 * Validate that the NetworkMonitor _does_ see the traffic

-However, traffic will traverse fully between the client and web servers.
+However, traffic will not traverse between the client and web servers.
 Network traffic arrives on NetMon but not forward on until a decision is made by some security software tool or the interfaces are bridged to allow traffic to pass.
-This allows the NetMon virtual machine to block malicious traffic (i.e. via Snort rules).
-We'll next see how to bridge traffic through the interfaces.
+This allows the NetMon virtual machine to block malicious traffic.
+Next we'll see how to bridge traffic through the interfaces.

 #  NetMon Policy Examples